-- 2.1 The purpose of the Committee is to, among other things: - (a) regularly review, and recommend changes to Director's remuneration to ensure that it is at an appropriate level, and effectively managed, to best advance the business objectives of the Company; - (b) assist the Board in the establishment of remuneration policies and practices for, and in discharging the Board's responsibilities relative to remuneration-setting and performance review of, the Company's managing director, other senior executives, and directors (both non-executive and executive); - (c) undertake the annual performance review of the Managing Director and set key performance indicators; - (d) annually review the Diversity Policy, the diversity objectives and achievement against the objectives; - (e) ensure that the Company has a formal and transparent method for the nomination and appointment of Directors to the Board; - (f) oversee an annual review of board, committee and director performance and, when appropriate, recommend changes to the composition of the Board to ensure that the Company has, and maintains, the right composition of Directors to effectively govern and provide guidance t business; and - (g) identify and recommend to the Board individuals for nomination as members of the Board and its Committees (taking into account such factors as it deems appropriate, including experience, qualifications, judgement and the ability to work with other Directors).
+- 2.1 The primary functions of the Committee are: - (a) to establish a clear framework for oversight and management of the Company's remuneration structure, policies, procedures and practices to ensure Scales' remuneration is fair and reasonable; - (b) defining the roles and responsibilities of the Board and senior management; and - (c) reviewing and making recommendations on Board composition and succession. - 2.2 Specifically, the Committee is to, among other things: - (a) regularly review, and recommend changes to Director's remuneration to ensure that it is at an appropriate level, and effectively managed, to best advance the business objectives of the Company; - (b) assist the Board in the establishment of remuneration policies and practices for, and in discharging the Board's responsibilities relative to remuneration-setting and performance review of, the Company's managing director, other senior executives, and directors (both non-executive and executive); - (c) undertake the annual performance review of the Managing Director and set key performance indicators; - (d) annually review the Diversity Policy, the diversity objectives and achievement against the objectives; - (e) ensure that the Company has a formal and transparent method for the nomination and appointment of Directors to the Board; - (f) oversee an annual review of board, committee and director performance and, when appropriate, recommend changes to the composition of the Board to ensure that the Company has, and maintains, the right composition of Directors to effectively govern and provide guidance to the business; and - (g) identify and recommend to the Board individuals for nomination as members of the Board and its Committees (taking into account such factors as it deems appropriate, including experience, qualifications, judgement and the ability to work with other Directors).